fboerncke/private-prompts-prototype/README.md

 ### Main Workspace: The Protected Workbench of Private Prompts

-The **Protected Workbench** is the primary area where you create, refine, and manage your AI prompts.
+The **Private Prompts** workbench is the primary area where you create, refine, and manage your AI prompts.
 This workspace is designed to provide a structured and user-friendly experience, helping you maintain privacy while working with AI-generated content.

 #### Key Features of Private Prompts